 Emergencies don’t always happen when your dentist’s office is open and most hospitals/emergency rooms no longer have dentists on staff.
 So, what do you do if your tooth gets knocked out, fractured, or chipped after hours?
 At Victoria & 54th Dental, we handle dental emergencies 24/7, which means our team is there for you when you need us most.

 Root canals are necessary when the soft tissue in a root canal becomes inflamed or infected because of decay, cracks, chips or dental injury/trauma.
 Root canals help save teeth and prevent patients from needing extractions and dental implants.
 If left untreated, pulp infections can lead to abscesses, which can be very painful and at times dangerous.

 Pain when chewing, temperature sensitivity, discolouration, swelling and lymph node tenderness are some signs that a patient might have a pulp infection.
 Do not wait for the pain to become severe before seeking treatment.

-Typically, we can design, create, and place your crowns in just a couple of appointments.
+Typically, we can design, create, and place your crowns in just two appointments.
 Once a crown is placed, you care for it as you do your natural teeth.
 Brushing twice a day and daily flossing will help protect against decay and breakdown.
 It is so important to see us for professional cleanings and a preventive exam.

 Our dentists and support staff will provide you with oral hygiene education at every visit.
-From brushing techniques to information about the latest technology, we can answer all your questions.
+From brushing techniques to information about proven technologies, we can answer all your questions.

 In 2015, the Canadian Cancer Society estimated that 4,400 Canadians would be diagnosed with oral cavity cancer.
 It also estimated that 1,200 Canadians would die from oral cavity cancer.